Facebook Pixel

 A comparison of Pope Francis’ recent encyclical on the environment, Laudato Si’, with our Supreme Court’s recent decision on power plant emissions raises troubling questions regarding the moral core of our environmental decision-making.

-• "Exposure to atmospheric pollutants produces a broad spectrum of health hazards, especially for the poor, and causes millions of premature deaths.
-People take sick, for example, from breathing high levels of smoke from fuels used in cooking or heating."2
+• “Exposure to atmospheric pollutants produces a broad spectrum of health hazards, especially for the poor, and causes millions of premature deaths.
+People take sick, for example, from breathing high levels of smoke from fuels used in cooking or heating.”

-And he spoke of how powerful corporate interests claim for themselves, and then abuse, the earth's natural resources, all the while denying the basic humanity of most of the earth's people:
+And he spoke of how powerful corporate interests claim for themselves and then abuse the earth’s natural resources, all the while denying the basic humanity of most of the earth’s people:

 With words as beautiful as they are chilling, the Pope exhorted us to make environmental decisions by valuing foremost the lives and health–and fundamental human dignity–of the poor, who are paying the price by the millions for environmental decision-making that considers only, or mostly, the bottom lines of those companies who are doing the polluting.

 But then along comes the majority of justices of the US Supreme Court in the recent case of Michigan vs. EPA, ruling as if they were trapped in another century governed by Charles Dickens-style industrialists.
-I blogged about this decision in Life-Saving Regulation of Toxic Power Plant Emissions Declared Invalid By US Supreme Court.
+I blogged about this decision in the Life-Saving Regulation of Toxic Power Plant Emissions Declared Invalid By US Supreme Court.

-• Sharply reduced the toxic emissions from coal burning power plants;
+• Sharply reduced the toxic emissions from coal-burning power plants;

 • Saved 11,000 lives every year;